microsoft/thrifty/README.md

 and are constructable only with dedicated `Builder` types.

-To generate Java classes, pass `--lang=java` to the compiler (if using the command-line compiler), or provide a `java {}` block within the thrifty Gradle plugin configuration.
+To generate Java classes, pass `--lang=java` to the compiler (if using the command-line compiler), or provide a `java {}` block within the thrifty Gradle plugin configuration block.

 ## Language-specific command-line options
 ### Kotlin-specific command-line options